astreum/whitepaper/README.md

 ### v2+: Standards Upgrade

-This upgrade adds a series of standards to guide application builders.
+This upgrade adds a series of standards to help builders create trusted Fusion Applications.

 Fungible and Non-Fungible Token standards.